kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+Note: The build script suppresses outdated Browserslist database warnings in CI to avoid noisy logs that may cause strict pipelines to fail.
+To update the Browserslist DB locally, run:
+`npx update-browserslist-db@latest`

 ## Customization

 ### Colors